matthewcucio/to-do-nato/README.md

 - Update Tasks: Tasks can be updated to edit their titles and descriptions. ✏️
 - Delete Tasks: Users can delete tasks from their list. 🗑️
 - Mark as Completed: Users can mark tasks as completed and view them separately. ✅
-- Task Management: Simple management system for tasks stored in memory or a database. 🔄 Th
+- Task Management: Simple management system for tasks stored in memory or a database. 🔄 T